carbon neutral event

-- The calculation takes into account e.g. the duration of the event, the number of participants, the modes and distances of travel and the menu offered.
-The compensation payment is determined on the basis of these factors.
+- The calculation considers e.g. the duration of the event, the number of participants, the modes and distances of travel and the menu offered.
+The compensation payment is determined based on these factors.

-- An amount of trees equivalent to the compensation will be planted in the carbon sink of the Tampere Hall.
+- The number of trees equivalent to the compensation will be planted in the carbon sink of the Tampere Hall.
 Our carbon sink is situated in the city of Lempäälä, Kulju area.

 - You can visit the site to see “how your trees are doing”!